 - i.
 Required IBMS courses taken by all graduate students in the IBMS Graduate Program. - ii.
 Required discipline-specific courses taken by students who choose a particular Discipline. - iii.
-Advanced elective courses that may be selected, with approval of the student's Discipline leadership, from the curricula of any IBMS discipline.
+Advanced elective courses that may be selected from the curricula of any IBMS discipline following approval by the student's supervising professor and/or the student's discipline leadership (discipline director or discipline executive committee).